 - Backed by Vortex's VIP Unconditional Lifetime Warranty

 The scoop on the scope is, the Vortex Diamondback 20-60X60 spotter has great value.
-It’s one of our favorites, because it’s clean, easy to use, and it has excellent quality to match its price.
+It's one of our favorite spotting scopes under $500, because it's clean, easy to use, and it has excellent quality to match its price.
 But, it only has a single focus system.
-We suppose it would cost more for the dual focus system, but we can’t have everything for cheap now, can we?
+We suppose it would cost more for the dual focus system, but we can't have everything for cheap now, can we?

-An affordable Vortex that does offer the dual focus system is the Vortex Optics Viper HD 15-45×65 spotting scope.
-It will cost a little more, but if the fine adjustments with less revolutions is worth it to you, you’ll be ecstatic with the buy so check it out now.
+An affordable Vortex that does offer the dual focus system is the Vortex Optics Viper HD 15-45x65 spotting scope.
+It will cost a little more, but if the fine adjustments with less revolutions is worth it to you, you'll be ecstatic with the buy.